On this page:

 Subscriptions/logins

-We use Swift Digital, an online marketing platform service provider to send and manage subscription emails.
-In using this service, Swift Digital may collect personal information where you have provided consent which may contain email addresses and other information to be used for the distribution of email campaigns and other important information.
+We use Swift Digital, an online marketing platform service provider, to send and manage subscription emails.
+In using this service, Swift Digital may collect personal information, which may contain email address and other information, to be used for the distribution of email campaigns and other important information.

-All information collected using the Swift Digital service is remains property of the AIHW and is never shared or used by third parties.
+All information collected using the Swift Digital service is our property and is never shared or used by third parties.

 Where stipulated data is encrypted in transit using SSL connections.
 All data stored via Swift Digital is encrypted at rest.